grongierisc/formation-template/README.md

 With the [+] sign, we can add our new process to the production (if not already done).
 We also need a generic service to use the record map, we use `EnsLib.RecordMap.Service.FileService` (we add it with the [+] button next to services).
 We then parameter this service:

-<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/ServiceParam.mp4" width="640" height="480" controls preload></video>
+<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/ServiceParam.mp4" width="640" height="480" controls></video>

 We should now be able to test our BP.